Depression and the Brain

 Thank you Mel Carriere.
 It really is a scarry mental issue, I feel depression should gain more public attention.
 It really can be fatal.

-Mel Carriere from San Diego California on May 24, 2013:
+Mel Carriere from Snowbound and down in Northern Colorado on May 24, 2013:

 I have had depression in my immediate family and so I know that it affects everyone of all ages.
 You obviously know your stuff here.
 Thanks for sharing your knowledge.
 In today's disconnected society in which machines are more important than people this kind of discussion is increasingly important.